 –Tara Duckworth, Executive Director

-Airlie Gardens is a 501(c)(3) non-profit organization whose mission is: To ensure and help preserve Airlie Gardens as an outstanding, historic public garden with cultural and environmental programs developed to serve New Hanover County residents and other visitors.
+The Airlie Gardens Foundation is a 501(c)3 non-profit organization whose mission is: To ensure and help preserve Airlie Gardens as an outstanding, historic public garden with cultural and environmental programs developed to serve New Hanover County residents and other visitors.

-Airlie Gardens’ history dates back to 1884, when Pembroke and Sarah Jones purchased the property and transformed it into a picturesque garden.
+Airlie Gardens’ history dates back to the early 1700’s.
+The gardens you see today are the vision of Sarah and Pembroke Jones.
+The Jones purchased the property in 1884 and transformed it into a picturesque garden.
 In 1999, a commitment from the New Hanover County Commissioners, along with a grant from the Clean Water Management Trust Fund and the support of local residents, made possible this county’s purchase and restoration of Airlie’s 67-acres of gardens.Learn More